Bake to the roots

 Tagliatelle with Salmon & Spinach | Bake to the roots

-If you like salmon, check out these delicious tacos… they are sooo good!
-This is one of my favorite salmon recipes and to be honest – I don’t mind eating all of them all by myself if necessary ;P
+If you like salmon, take a look at these delicious tacos… they are sooo good!
+This is one of my favorite salmon recipes, and to be honest, I don’t mind eating all of it all by myself, if necessary.

 INGREDIENTS / ZUTATEN